 Competency-Based Diploma Pilot Program

-The Adult Diploma Program provides job training and a new pathway for adults, ages 20 or older, to earn a high school diploma AND industry credentials aligned to one of Ohio’s in-demand jobs.
+The Adult Diploma Program provides job training and a new pathway for adults, ages 18 or older, an Ohio resident, and withdrawn from school to earn a high school diploma AND industry credentials aligned to one of Ohio’s in-demand jobs.

 High School Equivalency (HSE)